100% Online LL.M Corporate Governance

 This module allows students to gain a comprehensive understanding of International Corporate Governance.
 The topics covered range from the core OECD principles to the exploration of corporate governance in international bodies like the IMF and the World Bank and in several jurisdictions like the U.S., the UK, Canada, Australia, New Zealand, Europe and Japan.
 Topics include Auditing liabilities, Board oversight and liabilities, detection and prevention of management fraud.

-This dissertation module aims to enable students to provide a major piece of summary evidence as to the student’s understanding of a topic selected from the optional topics offered on the international business law degree or on the advanced information technology law degree, depending on the programme of study of the student.
+This dissertation module aims to enable students to provide a major piece of summary evidence as to the student’s understanding of corporate governance.

 It will provide an opportunity for the students to demonstrate how they can synthesise their acquired knowledge and skills into an analytical or empirical study of a legal topic relevant to their degree.